 There are many places for whale watching in Iceland, such as in Reykjavik’s harbor, Akureyri, Dalvik etc, but the best one is Husavik.
 I have been told by locals that your chances of spotting some huge, cute whales will increase if you go there!

-TIP: Taking speedboat whale watching tour is the best decision because you’ll have more chances of spotting the whales – that’s why I suggest you take this Iceland Whale Watching tour.
-If you would prefer a more classic boat instead, you can take a look at this tour.
+TIP: Taking speedboat whale watching tour is the best decision because you’ll have more chances of spotting the whales.
+Here are my suggested tours:

 PLACE: Husavik (the whale watching ‘capital’ of Iceland), Reykjavik, Akureyri, Dalvik etc